SumanthS99/Movie-Recommendation-System/README.md

 # Movie Recommendation System
 Note: This project uses jupyter widgets which isn't supported in github.
 Please refer to the output screenshot separately attached.
+For better interactivity, DOWNLOAD THE CODE AND RUN IT IN A JUPYTER NOTEBOOK.

 This is a movie recommendation system that combines two methods: content-based filtering and collaborative filtering.
 It suggests movies based on similarity to the user’s input and the preferences of similar users.

 ## How It Works